Azure/bicep-lz-vending/main.bicep.parameters.md

 # `main.bicep` Parameters

-This module is designed to accelerate deployment of landing zones (aka Subscriptions) within an Azure AD Tenant.
+This module is designed to accelerate deployment of landing zones (aka Subscriptions) within an Microsoft Entra Tenant.

 ## Parameters